- Government Affairs

 Commitment to Workers’ Protection

-In June 2013, Battery Council International (North America) and EUROBAT (Europe, Middle East and Africa – EMEA) announced the update of their voluntary blood lead mitigation programs for employees of all their member companies, representing 90% of lead-based battery production in North America and EMEA.
+In June 2017, BCI, EUROBAT and ILA announced an update to their voluntary blood lead mitigation programs for employees of all their member companies, representing 90% of lead-based battery production in North American and EMEA.
 Read the full release here.